Saturday, 14 July 2007

-Our household went down to the bar to hear the speech by the mayor at midday, see the parade of banners by the veterans, and share the “verre d’amitié” (glass of friendship) further up the road under the chestnut trees.
+Our household went down to the bar to hear the speech by the mayor at midday, see the parade of banners by the veterans, and share a “verre d’amitié” (glass of friendship) further up the road under the chestnut trees.

-Some other Australians with houses in the area joined us as glasses of strange sweet red wine were distributed, conversation flourished and the crowd gradually dispersed.
+Some other Australians with houses in the area joined us, as glasses of strange sweet red wine were distributed, conversation flourished and the crowd gradually dispersed.

 We had lunch in the courtyard at the house and followed it with a deep sleep, luxuriating in soft sheets with the afternoon sun streaming in through lace curtains.

-The tables were covered with white tablecloths and bottles of wine were set out along them.
+The tables were covered with white tablecloths, and bottles of wine were set out along them.

 Our party lined up with everybody else and each person got a tray with first and last course – melon with ham and goat’s cheese, bread and tarte tatin, which many people ate then and there instead of leaving it for dessert.
 Then we lined up again for the hot food, which was duck, with potato gratin.

 Gradually we moved across to the courtyard of the orphanage, hard against the donjon, where a stage had been set up.